punctum-im/protocol/PROTOCOL.md

 * to verify the integrity of the object;
 * and to make sure we're not blocked by far-away.instance.

-We save the object from far-away.instance and add the object's ID on remore.instance to ``known_ids``:
+We save the object from far-away.instance and add the object's ID on remote.instance to ``known_ids``:

 ```json
 {